Techtonica/curriculum/javascript/event-recommender-part3-ui.md

   * Display all users
   * Add a new User to the System
   * Delete a User from the System
-  * Allow users to save events to a personal Events array
 * Event:
   * Display all events
   * Add a new Event to the System